Dedeemiko/Reversipe/README.md

 -   People that want to reduce food waste by using the ingredients they have before they expire.

 -   Users will interact with the app by inputting their available ingredients into the app and receive recipe suggestions.
-They will have the option to search for meals based on country or region.

 ### Features